kemtls/Tamarin-multi-stage-model/notes.md

 - No handshake encryption of protocol messages or adversary-supplied data
 - No application-layer encryption
 - No TLS data structures
+- No PSK mode
+- No modelling of KEMTLS-PDK (yet?)

 ## Security properties missing